Rakshit-CSE/Git-Commands/README.md

 2. Use meaningful commit messages (feat:, fix:, chore:)
 3. Work on branches, not directly on main

-✅ Made by Rakshit | For self-practice and real dev workflows 🕒 Last Updated: April 2025
+<sub>✅ Made by Rakshit | For self-practice and real dev workflows | 🕒 Last Updated: April 2025</sub>